 Most people with hearing loss don’t hear sounds of certain frequencies, usually high ones.
 If you don’t hear those sounds—because your hearing loss isn’t corrected—your brain adapts.

-Imagine a baby who can’t hear.
+Imagine a baby who doesn't have the ability to hear.
 “If hearing and speech and language are the parents’ goal, we need to get stimulation to the auditory nerve quickly because neural synapses are developing,” explains Catherine Palmer, president of the American Academy of Audiology, a professor at the University of Pittsburgh and director of audiology for its health system.
 “This is an issue for adults as well.
 We don’t want the auditory system deprived of sound because over time that can change auditory processing abilities,” she said.
 Your brain may forget how to hear certain words and sounds, in other words.
 This is known as auditory deprivation.

 You can put yourself back in 'hearing-loss land'